Supreme Leader blames Iran's 'enemies' for deadly protests

 - 450 people have been arrested in the past three days.

-- Iranian President Hassan Rouhani slammed US President Donald Trump for tweeting his support for protesters.
+- President Hassan Rouhani slammed US President Donald Trump for tweeting his support for protesters.

 - Trump called the Iranian government "brutal and corrupt" in a second tweet Tuesday.